Do the Feng Shui Store really practise what they preach?

 Take a look at how you leave your computer after you finish using it.
 Do you simply close the laptop lid or maybe just walk away from the computer in the study.
 Both will leave the computer in standby mode.
 Though less power is used than when it is in use, this still wastes a great deal of energy.
 Switch the laptop off completely, or shut down the desktop computer and turn off the monitor; be sure to shut the computer down properly as this can damage the hard drive if you just hold the power off button.
 Not only will this save money on energy bills, but it will prolong the life of your computer(s).
 How’s that for an easy way to save money and help the environment?

 Another great form of recycling is to donate your old computer or electric equipment to someone who may not be able to afford new equipment, or may simply not need a fast, new super-duper computer.
-Freecycle is an excellent UK site for offering your old equipment to a good home.
 Be sure to delete all data on your hard drive before selling, donating or recycling your computer.

 Further help and resources

 Check out the links in the Related links section of this page.
 The Energy Saving Trust site includes a wealth of information about saving energy, reducing costs and even generating your own energy!
 The Recycle Guide contains loads of useful hints and tips about recycling in general, including computers.
-Recycle.co.uk and Freecycle are two great sites to find a new home for your old computer equipment.
+Recycle.co.uk is a great site to find a new home for your old computer equipment.

 If you have anything you would like to contribute to this section, or have a relevant service that you would like to tell people about, please get in touch with us via our Contact us page.